Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Methodology

-Comparing Algorithm~\ref{algorithm1} and Algorithm~\ref{algorithm2} for finding a flat cluster starting from the same initial point $p$, the differences are as follows: \textbf{i)} By using the mutual reachability distance metric in $RangeQuery$, Alg.~\ref{algorithm2} eliminates the additional core point check required by DBSCAN, which does not affect the selection of cluster members. \textbf{ii)} Each cluster member added by Alg.~\ref{algorithm1} is any reachable core point, whereas each cluster member added by Alg.~\ref{algorithm2} is the closest core point to the existing cluster members.
-This distinction affects the order in which cluster members are added, but does not alter the final set of cluster members.
-Ultimately, running DBSCAN is equivalent to constructing the MST in the mutual reachability distance space when both are configured with the same setup (i.e. search radius $\varepsilon$, density parameter $minPts$, and starting point $p$).
-Their hierarchical counterparts (i.e. HDBSCAN and MST-based SLINK operating in the mutual reachability distance space) separately organise the same flat clustering result naturally into the hierarchical clustering outcome.
+Comparing Algorithm~\ref{algorithm2} and Algorithm~\ref{algorithm1}, Algorithm~\ref{algorithm2} expands cluster membership by selecting the nearest core point among all neighbours reachable from the current cluster members, borrowing the idea from Prim's algorithm~\cite{prim1957shortest}, whereas Algorithm~\ref{algorithm1} expands the cluster using any reachable core point among the neighbours of the current cluster members.
+This distinction only affects the order in which cluster members are added, but not the final set of cluster members~\cite{campello2013density}.
+Hence, running DBSCAN to find a flat cluster is equivalent to finding a flat cluster by constructing the MST in the mutual reachability distance space, when both are configured with the same setup (i.e. search radius $\varepsilon$, density parameter $minPts$, and starting point $p$).

-The advantage of Algorithm~\ref{algorithm2} in determining the order of cluster member addition and maintaining the shortest distance path connecting all samples is that, when obtaining flat clustering results at different search radii to construct the hierarchical clustering outcome, DBSCAN must be rerun at each radius.
-In contrast, MST does not require reconstruction for each radius; instead, it can efficiently obtain the flat clustering result for a new search radius by pruning edges that exceed the current radius.
-As a result, samples that originally belong to the same cluster may naturally and hierarchically split into new clusters due to the disconnection of certain edges.
-Today, HDBSCAN is currently implemented as MST-based SLINK operating in the mutual reachability distance space~\cite{mcinnes2017hdbscan, campello2013density} for computational efficiency.